Crosses and crucifixes are seemingly everywhere in Italy

 A comparison with North America

 In the United States, where the separation of church and state is actively debated, one might find a cross displayed in a privately-owned business, but depending on which part of the country and within which population it occurs, it would be rare and might be considered a bit strange.
-Seen in a place with a majority white, Protestant population, such a cross would almost certainly indicate that the owners of the business were born-again Christians, a phenomenon, as Michele Serra draws out in a recent interview, that has never emerged in Italy because, as the Harvard anthropologist, Samuel Levi-Pumpkin, who he interviews, explains, “You in Italy are already Christian enough, what need do you have to become so again?”
+Seen in a place with a majority white, Protestant population, such a cross would almost certainly indicate that the owners of the business were born-again Christians, a phenomenon, as Michele Serra draws out in a recent ironic self-interview, that has never emerged in Italy because, as his fictional Harvard anthropologist, Samuel Levi-Pumpkin, who he interviews, explains, “You in Italy are already Christian enough, what need do you have to become so again?”

 In another context, say a store that caters to a Mexican-American community, a crucifix, either displayed behind the register or for sale in the aisles, would not raise an eyebrow in and of itself.
 The cultural context of the entire market might seem alien to someone who is not familiar with the culture, but nothing about the display of a religious item would seem out of place.